+Signature Farm Manager:

-Signature Fa rm Manager: Section Mandatory Program Elements Compliance Tick (√) Comments Yes No FCP 001 Turkey housing and facilities are designed, constructed, and maintained in a manner that allows for the proper care of turkeys.
-Barns and equipment are designed and constructed to minimize injury, allow for inspection of birds and allow for good ventilation and air quality.
+Section Mandatory Program Elements Compliance Tick (✓) Comments Yes No FCP 001 Turkey housing and facilities are designed proper care of turkeys.
+Barns and equipment are designed ed, constructed, and m naintained in a manner that allows for the and constructed to minimize injury, allow for inspection of birds and allow for good ventilation and air quality.
 The catching and loading process is considered when building or renovating barns to facilitate safe and humane handling.
 Openings used during catching and loading are large enough to transfer birds without injury.
-Driveways and yards are maintained to facilitate easy access for transport vehicles. · · · · · · · · · · · · · · · · · · · FCP 002 Turkeys are handled and cared for in a manner that minimizes stress and injury from poult placement to load-out.
-A Code of Conduct covering bird welfare is developed and communicated with Farm
+Driveways and yards are maintained to facilitate easy access for transport vehicles.
+FCP 002 Turkeys are handled and cared for in a n load-out. nanner that minimizes stress and injury from poult placement to A Code of Conduct covering bird welfare is developed and communicated with Farm Personnel.

-Section Mandatory Program Elements - liance (√) Comments
+Section Mandatory Program ElementsComplianceTick (\checkmark) Comments

 Yes No

 FCP 002 Poults and turkeys are handled in

-(cont'd) a manner that minimizes stress
+(conťd) a manner that minimizes stress

-and injury, as noted in FCP 002.
+. , and injury, as noted in FCP 002.

 Action is taken to manage bird

 behaviour at the onset of an

 outbreak of feather pecking.

-· · · · · · · · · · · · · · · · · · ·
+· · · · 1 I •

-FCP 003 Adequate litter quality is maintained for all flocks from poul It placement to load-out.
+FCP 003 Adequate litter quality is maintained for r all flocks fr om poul t placement to load-out.

-The floor is covered with adequate
+The floor is covered with adequate • •

 bedding when poults are first

 placed in the barn.

 The floor is covered with adequate

 litter for grow-out.

 Litter quality is monitored on a

 daily basis and adequately

-maintained, as noted in FCP 003,
+maintained, as noted in FCP 003.

-and it is recorded for each flock on

-the Flock Log (REC 005a) or the

-Flock Log for Semi-Confined and

-Range Production (REC 005b).

-, , , , , , , , , , , , , , , , , , , , l .
+maintained, as noted in ter 663.

+FCP 004 Adaguata harn microclimata is maintain od co that a ccontab le environmental conditions are provided to

-FCP 004 Adequate barn microclimate is maintain the flock. ed so that acceptab le environmental conditions are provided to
+FCP 004 the flock. eu so that a ссертар le environmental conditions are provided to

 Barn temperature is measured and

 recorded on a daily basis and

 appropriate barn temperatures

 are kept.

 Relative humidity is measured and

 recorded on a daily basis,

 adequately maintained and

 assessed by visual checks.

 Ammonia levels are monitored on

 a daily basis and adequately

 managed.

 Ammonia levels are measured

 using tools and recorded weekly,

 starting after four (4) weeks of

 age.

+r

-FCP 005 - ides dark periods for rest and enough light to
+FCP 005 To ensure that a lighting program is used allow the flock to eat and drink normally - des dark periods for rest and enough light to ction.

-allow the flock to eat and drink normally y and for f lock inspe ction.

-The minimum light intensity during
+The minimum light intensity during an mope

 the first three (3) days of brooding

 is adequate for the birds to find

 feed and water.

 Adequate light intensity is

 maintained after the first three (3)

 days to ensure normal activity of

-the birds. ı i
+the birds.

+Light intensity is only reduced

+temporarily to correct abnormal

+behaviour.